Onesso/RESTFUL-and-sockets/README.md

 to verify the token we require; the token, the user credential we used to create the token(payload) Now we'll either return if the token is valid or not

+## shouldbeadmin
+similar to shouldbeloggedin we first get the token, verify the token and check the payload if is admin or not